kunstmusik/blue-manual/docs/tutorials/tutorial_sound_soundObject.md

 the only soundObject I would use.
 Notes, as a concept, somtimes really don't play a part of the musical model for a piece.
 It's not that you have all these instruments being played everywhere, but rather you have sounds going on here and there.
 It might seem like I'm being a little to theoretical here, but I really think it does play a part in the work process.

 In the situations I've been in when I've been asked to make a sound for a friend's website or game, I've found it nice to fire up blue, set the timeline to a really close-up zoom on time, and just work from there to craft a sound.
 I would add a *Sound SoundObject* here and there, maybe use some global variables so I can make *Sound SoundObjects* that might just function as an lfo or other control instrument, moving things around just slightly around in time to sculpt the sound.
-An oscillator here, maybe blending it into an fm sound, throw in a noise generator with some formants and a notch filter sweep\...
+An oscillator here, maybe blending it into an fm sound, throw in a noise generator with some formants and a notch filter sweep...

 Sometimes I find myself just making sounds with blue and Csound.
 It might be because I'm just curious to try something out, I might be